Blog

 9. Getting rid of old appliances

 Similar to furniture and decor, there’s no need to replace older appliances unless they are broken or truly are an eyesore.
-If you do decide you need to replace the appliances before you move, you can save some cash and buy newer and better looking, but used, appliances.
+If you do decide you need to replace the appliances before you move, you can save some cash and buy newer and better-looking but used appliances.
 You don’t need to splurge on state-of-the-art and brand new appliances when you can find gently used ones on Craigslist and Facebook Marketplace for a fraction of the price.
 The buyers aren’t expecting brand spanking new appliances anyways.

 10. Don’t Replace Your Roof